-For individuals who have GERD and a hiatal hernia of 2 cm or less that is controlled by PPIs who receive TIF (eg, EsophyX), the evidence includes 2 RCTs and observational studies with longerterm follow-up.
+For individuals who have GERD and a hiatal hernia of 2 cm or less that is controlled by PPIs who receive TIF (eg, EsophyX), the evidence includes 2 RCTs and observational studies with longer-term follow-up.
 Relevant outcomes are symptoms, change in disease status, QOL, medication use, and treatment-related morbidity.
 A sham-controlled trial found that the time to resume PPI therapy was longer following TIF and the remission rate was higher, indicating that TIF is more effective than no therapy.
 The nonblinded RCT found a benefit of TIF compared with continued PPI therapy for subjective measures, but not for the objective measures of pH normalization and esophagitis.
+In addition, a single-center, double-blind RCT in individuals with GERD (using GERDX) and a hiatal hernia of 3 cm or less found improved subjective outcomes to 12 months, but objective measures such as esophageal pH control were not significantly improved.
 These results raise questions about a possible placebo effect for the procedure.
 Also, observational studies have indicated a loss of treatment effectiveness over time.
 Adverse events associated with the procedure (eg, perforation) may be severe.
 At present, the available evidence does not support the use of this intervention in patients whose symptoms are adequately controlled by medical therapy.
 The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.